 Presuming the worst, Violet, Judy and Doralee head to the hospital, where they overhear Detective Emma Rainey discussing a death by poison.
 In a hysterical panic, Violet grabs some scrubs and wheels away a corpse.
 When Judy and Doralee find her, she helpfully confirms “GOOD NEWS, I’M NOT HYSTERICAL” before attempting to turn herself in.
 When she reveals the body she believes to be Hart, she’s surprised to find a small mannequin, who doesn’t look like Hart at all.
 Subsequently, she covers for herself then swiftly runs off.

 Before going to clear all the evidence up, the three leads head to Hart’s office, not knowing he’s inside.
 Doralee is left in the office on her own, which Hart sees as the best chance to present himself.
-After he sexually advances on Doralee, she reacts by channelling her ‘Cowgirl’s Revenge’ tying him up.
+After he sexually advances on Doralee, she reacts by channelling her ‘Cowgirl’s Revenge’, tying him up.
 Hart, having originally believed that this was some form of sex game, then has a gun thrust in his face by Doralee.
-Judy then stumbles in, prompting Doralee passes over the gun.
+Judy then stumbles in, prompting Doralee to pass over the gun.
 Judy then fulfils her prophetic dream by firing at Hart.

 With Hart now tied up, the only apparent option was to kidnap him, so they take him back to his house, with his wife off an a “spaghetti loveboat”.
 The scene then seamlessly changes into ‘Shine Like the Sun’, as Franzetti wheels away to start the belter.
 During the tune, Hart is nonchalantly stored in his own wardrobe, whilst the other three sing about how therapeutic it is to give a misogynist like Hart what he deserves up until the start of the interval.